CrayLabs/SmartSim/doc/experiment.rst

 Launchers
 =========
-SmartSim supports launching AI-enabled workflows on a wide variety of systems, including locally on a Mac or Linux machine or on HPC machines with a job scheduler (e.g. Slurm, PBS Pro, and LSF).
+SmartSim supports launching AI-enabled workflows on a wide variety of systems, including locally on a Mac or Linux machine or on HPC machines with a job scheduler (e.g. Slurm, PBS Pro, and SGE).
 When creating a SmartSim ``Experiment``, the user has the opportunity to specify the `launcher` type or defer to automatic `launcher` selection.
 `Launcher` selection determines how SmartSim translates entity configurations into system calls to launch, manage, and monitor.
 Currently, SmartSim supports 7 `launcher` options: